A Sustainable Food Future

-- How are the pledges made in major international agreements such as the Sustainable Development Goals (SDGs) and Paris Agreement changing practices and approaches to sustainability, food production and food choices?
+- How are the pledges made in major international agreements such as the Sustainable Development Goals (SDGs) and Paris Agreement changing policy approaches to sustainability, food production and food choices?

-Increasing competition for land and land-based resources from agriculture, urbanization, climate mitigation, and other emerging sources of demand pose challenges to food security and the long term sustainability of food production.
-This session will focus on the interconnections between resources and the challenge faced in balancing the multiple uses of land, water and energy.
+Increasing competition for land and land-based resources from agriculture, urbanization, energy production, climate mitigation, and other emerging sources of demand pose challenges to food security and the long term sustainability of food production.
+This session will focus on the interconnections between resources and the challenges of balancing multiple land uses and ecosystem services.

-- How will climate change and other threats affect the long-term productive capacity of land, soil and the ecological systems needed to meet global food demand?
+- How will climate change affect the long term productive capacity of land, soil and ecological systems?

-- How can increased agricultural productivity be achieved while ensuring that water and water-related ecosystems are protected, managed and used sustainably?
+- How can water and water-related ecosystems be protected, managed and used sustainably?

-- What existing farming practices can be improved to help increase productivity while protecting the environment?
+- How can existing farming and fishing practices be improved to help to increase productivity while protecting the environment?

-- Could new cultivation methods decouple food production from land use, for example via hydroponics, aeroponics and aquaponics?
+- Could new cultivation methods decouple food production from land use at a meaningful scale?

 Session Three | Understanding Risk and Building Resilience in the Food System

-Many regions are increasingly vulnerable to the impacts of climate change, manifest as both acute weather shocks and chronic changes in rainfall, temperature, and seasonal variability.
+Many regions are increasingly vulnerable to the impacts of climate change such as acute weather shocks and chronic changes in rainfall, temperature, and seasonal patterns.
 Disease epidemics, conflict and protracted crises further exacerbate the vulnerabilities.
-Supply chains and trade routes can also become vulnerable to a range of disruptive risks.
+Supply chains and trade routes can also become vulnerable to a range of disruptive hazards.
 This session will look at the interaction between these risks and how they can be better understood and the effects mitigated.

 Session Four | Changing Diets and Patterns of Food Consumption